-You have legal access to your child's health information, however, I ask for most information to be private to help build trust with your teenager.
+You have legal access to your child's health information, however, we ask for most information to be private to help build trust with your teenager.
 The exceptions to this are concerning safety.
-In cases of suicidality, homicidality, child abuse, and elder abuse, I will have to involve the necessary resources to keep your teen safe.
-I answer this question more thoroughly in the video.
+In cases of suicidality, homicidality, child abuse, and elder abuse, we will have to involve the necessary resources to keep your teen safe.
+Lydia answers this question more thoroughly in the video.

-While working with your teen, I might suggest family sessions in order to communicate, problem-solve, and create a better connection.
-I will mediate any conflict and encourage vulnerability in order to be heard and understood.
-I may also suggest parent coaching sessions using the information I've gathered from your teen to give you more ideas on parenting them.
-I answer this question more thoroughly in the video.
+While working with your teen, we might suggest family sessions in order to communicate, problem-solve, and create a better connection.
+We will mediate any conflict and encourage vulnerability in order to be heard and understood.
+We may also suggest parent coaching sessions using the information we've gathered from your teen to give you more ideas on parenting them.
+Lydia answers this question more thoroughly in the video.

 Seeing changes in your teen's behavior and mood is dependent on the problems presented, goals for therapy, the resistance to the therapeutic process, and the course of growth.
 Change takes time and consistent effort.
 Things with your teen may get worse before they get better, but any decline doesn't mean that counseling isn't working.
 Parental involvement and consistent attendance are closely tied with progress.
 I answer this question more thoroughly in the video.